Choosing a Mobile IPsec Style¶

 See also

 As of this writing, most current operating systems natively support IKEv2 or can use an app/add-on.
-It is currently the best choice, and will be the one demonstrated later in this chapter.
-Windows 7 and later, MAC OS X 10.11 (El Capitan) and later, iOS 9 and later, and most Linux distributions have support built in for IKEv2.
-There is a simple-to-use strongSwan IKEv2 app for Android 4.x and later.
+It is currently the best available choice.
+Windows 7 and later, Android 11 and later, macOS 10.11 (El Capitan) and later, iOS 9 and later, and most Linux distributions have support built in for IKEv2.
+There is also a simple-to-use strongSwan IKEv2 app for various operating systems including older versions of Windows as well as Android 4.x and later.

 Note

 All IKEv2 types require a certificate structure including at least a Certificate Authority and a Server Certificate, and in some cases user certificates.
 For more information on Certificates, see Certificate Management.
-Clients can be very picky about certificate attributes, so pay close attention to this chapter when creating the certificate structure.
+Clients can be picky about certificate attributes, so pay close attention to this chapter when creating the certificate structure.

 Warning